-- 2.4 The COAG should set out the agreement of the Parties on the arrangements to protect the confidentiality of information shared under the COAG including, specifically, on the following topics: - (i) information provided by a Party to other Parties will only be used for the purposes of carrying out the functions relating to resolution; - (ii) dissemination of information received from a Party will be restricted internally within the recipient Party to personnel that require that information to carry out their functions relating to resolution; - (iii) information received by a Party from another will not be further disclosed by the recipient Party to other Parties that were not the original recipients of the information, or to third parties, without the prior notification to and express consent of the originating Party (unless the circumstances described in point (v) apply); - (iv) where an express consent for onward disclosure is given, the information should only be disclosed to the extent and for the purposes agreed by the originating Party; and - (v) where a Party is the subject of a legally enforceable demand (for example, by court order or a mandate from a legislative body) to disclose information received from another Party, it should, unless prohibited by law from doing so, promptly notify the originating authority and take all reasonable steps to resist disclosure of confidential information to the extent appropriate and permitted by applicable laws and legal process. - 2.5 The Party providing information under the COAG should inform recipient Parties if it becomes aware that the information is no longer confidential.
+- 2.4 The COAG should set out the agreement of the Parties on the following topics: - (i) information provided by a Party to other Parties will only be used for the resolution-related purposes for which it was provided; - (ii) the protection of confidentiality should extend to analysis, evaluations or work products derived from the information shared under the COAG; - (iii) dissemination of information received from a Party will be restricted internally within the recipient Party to personnel that require that information to carry out their official functions related to resolution;

+- (iv) information received by a Party from another will not be further disclosed by the recipient Party to other Parties that were not the original recipients of the information or to third parties without the prior notification to and express consent of the originating Party (unless the circumstances described in point (vi) apply); - (v) where an express consent for onward disclosure is given, the information should only be disclosed to the extent and for the purposes agreed by the originating Party; and - (vi) where a Party is compelled by law (for example, by court order or a mandate from a legislative body) to disclose information received from another Party, it should, unless prohibited by law from doing so, promptly notify the originating authority and take all reasonable steps to resist disclosure of confidential information to the extent appropriate and permitted by applicable laws and legal process. - 2.5 The Party providing information under the COAG should inform recipient Parties if it becomes aware that the information is no longer confidential.